scriptingislife/spamcap/README.md

 # spamcap
-An SMTP honeypot using a hook into postfix.
+An SMTP honeypot using a hook into postfix written in Python.